Experienced Portland Oregon Premises Liability Attorney

 Spinal Cord Injuries (SCI)

 These injuries occur when the spinal cord is damaged, leading to a loss of sensation and motor function below the site of the injury.
-Causes of SCI in premises liability cases can vary, but they often result from unsafe conditions on the property.
+Causes of spinal cord injuries in premises liability cases can vary, but they often result from unsafe conditions on the property.

-Common types of SCI seen in premises liability claims include paraplegia, which affects the lower half of the body and results in the loss of function in the legs, and quadriplegia, which affects both the arms and legs.
+Common types of spinal cord injuries seen in premises liability claims include paraplegia, which affects the lower half of the body and results in the loss of function in the legs, and quadriplegia, which affects both the arms and legs.
 These injuries can have lifelong impacts on the injured person’s mobility, independence, and quality of life.